 So maybe your mailbox is being weighed down with bundles of pamphlets every day, but let’s be honest—it’s actually kinda fun!
 You are cool enough to be approached by all these different schools, and you have a (literal) heap of options to choose from.
-All you have to do is find a way of digesting aaall this information, which might seem overwhelming, but I promise it isn’t as hard as it sounds.
+All you have to do is find a way of digesting all this information, which might seem overwhelming, but I promise it isn’t as complicated as it sounds.
 Fortunately, there is a straightforward process to help you wade through all of those college letters and brochures:

 During my senior year, there wasn’t a day that I didn’t have at least one college letter in my mailbox.
 Typically, I had around three to five.
-And that doesn’t even include the ones that flooded my e-mail inbox!
-To be honest, there were days where I didn’t know what to do with a single day’s worth of letters, let alone the whole year’s.
-To cope with all that information, the first and most important thing I learned was to not let it overwhelm you.
+And that doesn’t even include the ones that flooded my email inbox!
+To be honest, there were days when I didn’t know what to do with a single day’s worth of letters, let alone the whole year.
+To cope with all that information, the first and most important thing I learned was not to let it overwhelm me.
 When possible, read all of your letters the day you get them.
 If you’re a list person, keep a list of the colleges that have contacted you and whatever struck you about their letters.
 You can also simply keep the letters you really like—and chuck the ones you don’t.
 No matter what, remember that you don’t need to keep all of these details in your head.
 There are tons and tons of colleges, and most likely you will only apply to a handful of them.
 Besides, you have a year or two to think about these schools, and your list will narrow with time!

 You need some way of sorting through the letters and picking which colleges to consider.
 While you should keep your options open, it’s a good idea to look at those letters with some set criteria in mind, just like you would during your overall college search, so you know which schools to investigate further.
 These things will vary (a lot) from student to student, but here’s a section of my list: